The Night of Counting the Years: Cast

+Release

+In the United Kingdom, Contemporary Films distributed The Night of Counting the Years.
+In the United States, New Yorker Films released The Night of Counting the Years in 1975.

 Reception

 Critical reception for The Night of Counting the Years has been very positive, with Egyptian critics consistently list it as one of the greatest Egyptian films ever made.
-Aaron Cutler from Slant Magazine called it "both a classic film and a classic Arab film".
+Aaron Cutler from Slant Magazine called it "both a classic film and a classic Arabic (language) film".
 Time Out London praised the film, calling it "Slow-moving but absorbing, and quite beautifully shot."

 The film was not without its detractors.
 Richard Eder of The New York Times was critical of the film, writing, "Most of the movie, is done with stupefying grandiloquence.
 Wherever the camera touches, it sticks and won't let go.
 Landscape, brooding close-ups—and how they all do brood—interminable patterns of black-robed figures against the white sand: Every shot lingers and lingers.
 The acting is heavy and hieratic, fogged with a pretentious mysticism."

+Restoration

+The film's original copy was restored in 2009 at L'Immagine Ritrovata Laboratory, Bologna, Italy.
+The restoration process was supported by the World Cinema Foundation, founded by renowned American director Martin Scorsese, and the Egyptian Ministry of Culture.

+The restored version premiered in Bibliotheca Alexandrina in 2009 with Martin Scorsese attending it, among other figures from Egypt and abroad.